tflori/riki-concepts/README.md

 Riki is a project to bring developers the idea near to design their own project structure and get a clear understanding of what is reusable code and what not.
 The framework itself contains only a few classes and has no tight coupling to other libraries that are recommended.

 There will be a skeleton project without any examples but in the guide it is also recommended to start from an empty project.
+The skeleton project has some additional dependencies that are only recommended.

 ## Goals of the community website